Various images above courtesy of Craig Kinder Food Photography, Violet Millieri, Astrid Volzke @ourphotostories and Tracey Cotterell

 WELCOME LUNCH WITH SOUTHERN FORESTS FOOD COUNCIL

-The Southern Forests’ produces over 50 different fruits and vegetables, truffles and boutique produce, dairy and cattle farms, as well as award-winning wineries, and exceptional culinary experiences.
+The Southern Forests’ produces a huge amount of different fruits and vegetables, truffles and boutique produce, dairy and cattle farms, as well as award-winning wineries, and exceptional culinary experiences.
 The Food Council is playing a critical role in unifying the areas diverse producers through the creation of the Genuinely Southern Forests regional brand.

 You will receive your welcome pack, and be provided with a full overview of the region and what to expect over the next few days.